 Our suspension system utilizes the factory rear spring mounting location – as designed by Tesla.
 While it is likely that some other coilover manufacturers will take the easy path and put the spring on the rear damper, the upper parcel shelf was never designed to carry the entire vehicle load.
 The chassis rigidity simply isn’t there, not to mention the NVH concerns.

 Factory Ground Clearance (19″ Wheels, Early Production Springs):

 *As Model 3 production evolves we have seen different cars be slightly different heights.
 You can measure the ground clearance of your car if you’re trying to determine exactly how much you can lower your car with our coilovers, but as a guide you could get the car far lower than you should ever run it.
 In our testing we found 110mm front and rear is a very driveable height.
 That is our recommended ride height.

 MPP Coilover Range:

 Front: 90mm – 140mm

 Rear: 100mm – 140mm

-Our coilovers are currently in production and will be shipping Mid-August.
-The coilovers come with a lifetime warranty, complete documentation including instructions and recommended initial setup settings (height and damper settings).
-Installation is very straight forward.
-The OEM top-hats are to be re-used and as such so a spring compressor is required to disassemble the factory front dampers.
+Installation is very straightforward.
+The OEM top-hats are retained and as such a spring compressor is required to disassemble the factory front dampers.
 Nothing on the car needs to be permanently modified or damaged for installation.

 If you’re interested in also purchasing our suspension arms as a package with the coilovers, please message us for a discount code!